-- 6.4A.2.1 Private Music Instructors shall be assigned on an hourly basis commensurate with their expertise. - 6.4A.2.1.1 Private Music Instructors shall not be assigned more than an average of 26 private music instructional hours per week, with the remaining time to be for associated duties.

-- 6.4A.2.2 For the purpose of defining a duty load, seniority, severance, scale advancement and step placement, one hundred (100) instructional hours of private music instruction shall equal one section.
-This ratio shall apply to any employee who undertakes private music instruction regardless of their job classification or appointment status. - No regular employee shall be permitted to undertake private music instruction as part of their non-private music instruction committed duty load. - 6.4A.2.4 Private music instruction section equivalencies shall count for seniority (including Paid Educational Leave Seniority credits), severance, scale adjustment and salary scale step placement pursuant to Article 8. - 6.4A.2.5 For the purposes of determining eligibility for regularization one-hundred hours equals one section.
+- 6.4A.2.1 Private Music Instructors shall be assigned on an hourly basis commensurate with their expertise. - 6.4A.2.1.1 Private Music Instructors shall not be assigned more than an average of twenty-six (26) private music instructional hours per week, with the remaining time to be for associated duties. - 6.4A2.2 For the purpose of defining a duty load, seniority, and severance one-hundred (100) instructional hours of private music instruction shall equal one section.
+For the purposes of scale placement, step advancement and benefits eighty-eight hours (88) instructional hours of private music instruction shall equal one section.
+These ratios shall apply to any employee who undertakes private music instruction regardless of their job classification or appointment status. - No regular employee shall be permitted to undertake private music instruction as part of their non-private music instruction committed duty load. - 6.4A.2.4 Private music instruction section equivalencies shall count for seniority (including Paid Educational Leave Seniority credits), severance, scale adjustment and salary scale step placement pursuant to Article 8. - 6.4A.2.5 For the purposes of determining eligibility for regularization one-hundred hours equals one section.
 These sections cannot be combined with any other sections for the purpose of regularization.